martehvi/codepub-container-workshop/03-proxy-server/README.md

 </details>

 **b) Remapping the HTTP request with nginx proxying:**
 Now we want the frontend to be able to call an exposed url to reach the backend.
-To configure this, we'll create a file, `ngnix.conf` in the project root.
+To configure this, we'll create a file, `nginx.conf` in the project root.

 Let's start by adding a server that listens to port `8003`, and checks the liveness endpoint by adding a `location` and redirects traffic to the container with the simple backend (first backend we used).
 Below is a template you can use for the `nginx.conf` file: